Gerard Goalen: University Chaplaincy Centre, Cambridge

-1976
+Goalen designed the chaplaincy as an addition to the Cambridge University Catholic Chaplaincy's headquarters, Fisher House.
+Designed it 1976, it originally contained a chapel and offices but was converted to exclusive use as a place of worship in 2008.

 Parish hall, adjoining St Joseph and the English Martyrs, Bishop's Stortford

 In 1965 Goalen designed a new parish hall for land to the rear of St Joseph and the English Martyrs, Bishop's Stortford.
 This was extended by the addition of a clubroom in 1972.